huggingface/diffusers/docs/source/en/using-diffusers/callback.md

 # Pipeline callbacks

 The denoising loop of a pipeline can be modified with custom defined functions using the `callback_on_step_end` parameter.
 The callback function is executed at the end of each step, and modifies the pipeline attributes and variables for the next step.
 This is really useful for *dynamically* adjusting certain pipeline attributes or modifying tensor variables.
-This versatility allows for interesting use-cases such as changing the prompt embeddings at each timestep, assigning different weights to the prompt embeddings, and editing the guidance scale.
+This versatility allows for interesting use cases such as changing the prompt embeddings at each timestep, assigning different weights to the prompt embeddings, and editing the guidance scale.
 With callbacks, you can implement new features without modifying the underlying code!

 > [!TIP]
 > 🤗 Diffusers currently only supports `callback_on_step_end`, but feel free to open a [feature request](https://github.com/huggingface/diffusers/issues/new/choose) if you have a cool use-case and require a callback function with a different execution point!